case-app/roadmap/README.md

 - A **release phase** that describes the next expected phase of the roadmap item.
 See below for a guide to release phases.

-- A **area** that indicates the area of the product to which the item belongs.
+- An **area** that indicates the area of the product to which the item belongs.
 For a list of current product areas, see below.

 - A **case element** that indicates the feature or product to which the item belongs.
 For a list of current case elements, see below.